 The EducAfrica Project

-the same vision of breaking the poverty cycle in Africa, using the most powerful weapon of all: education.
+professionals vibrating with the same vision of breaking the poverty cycle in Africa, using the most powerful weapon of all: education.
 Also, to accomplish a more effective intervention, they partnered up with local institutions in Africa, like Strathmore University of Kenya, along with some social organizations both in Africa and Chile, to support the development of the Scholarship, Educational Advisement and Infrastructure programs.

 Nowadays, EducAfrica has grown and there is now a big team of professional volunteers, who contribute with their work so children in the African schools can become the next pilots, doctors, nurses, presidents and more, because the work done by EducAfrica is motivated by the accomplishment of these dreams, which are not unmet because of skills, but opportunities.